 Upon learning of an actual or potential claim against the board, officers or investment division staff, the general counsel shall: 1) make a determination whether the claim or potential claim is indemnifiable under California Law; and 2) in compliance with the terms of the appropriate insurance policy, provide written notice of the claim to the fiduciary insurer as required under the terms of that insurance policy.
 The general counsel will, at the time they provide notice of the claim, seek coverage of legal fees and liability from the insurer and request the insurer satisfy its duty to defend.
 If the insurer determines the claim or potential claim is indemnifiable and therefore not covered under the policy, CalSTRS shall provide coverage for liability and the defense of the claim or potential claim.
-If the claim alleges conduct that might not be covered by the insurer accepts the duty to defend, the board, in consultation with the general counsel, may request that the insurer approve the use of the board's preferred fiduciary insurance counsel.
+If the claim alleges conduct that might not be covered by the insurance policy, CalSTRS may defend under a reservation of rights.
+If the insurer accepts the duty to defend, the board, in consultation with the general counsel, may request that the insurer approve the use of the board's preferred fiduciary insurance counsel.